Excerpt from my book Last Days in Naked Valley: The Struggle For Humanity’s Homeland.

 In those remote, high mountains men may wrap themselves against the chill in a thick, nubby cotton cloak known as a gabi.
 Women will wear skirts of dark green, a uniform of the devout Amhara peasant, and may bear crosses tattooed on their foreheads.
 In the growing towns and cities of the central plateau, by contrast, T-shirts and jeans sheathe the urbanite.
 Slim young women, aware of their allure, gravitate toward tight skirts and slinky jackets according to the vibe.
 Skin may be revealed inside a dance club, yet on the street modesty prevails.

 Yet let us spin our compass southward once more, for our journey leads that fateful way.
 Less than two hours out of Arba Minch, you stop for coffee in Konso, a town set amid terraced hillsides, and perhaps buy a Konso TV (delightful hand-drawn paper channels that unspool as you turn tiny bamboo rollers; the Obamas feature in one).
 Even here the unexpected may ruffle the calm.

 After Konso the road rolls toward a dramatic valley backed by a mountain wall.
 One’s mind expands along with the vistas, which begin to stretch for long miles toward hazy horizons.
 The air grows warmer as you descend.
-Along the way, clothing begins to fall away.
+As you round bends in the road, children appear, dancing or holding aloft wooden AK-47s for sale.
+Along the route, clothing begins to fall away.

 Pastoralist ancients still afoot in these parts seem to regard the land as boundless, or as boundless as their prehistoric needs dictate.
 Their world of human interaction is bounded, at the service of elemental and recurring facets of life in a natural state.